sergeyradov/element/packages/element/docs/1.0/api/Browser.md

 `sendKeys` simulates typing a list of strings on the keyboard.

-If a string is a member of &lt;[Key]> it is pressed individually.
+If a string is a member of [Key][] it is pressed individually.
 Otherwise the string is typed.
 This allows sendKeys to simulate a user typing control keys such as `Key.ENTER`.

 **Example:**